-Fill the cooling system with the coolant/antifreeze.
-Refer to this Operation and Maintenance Manual, "Refill Capacities and Recommendations" topic (Maintenance Section) for more information on cooling system specifications.
-Do not install the cooling system filler cap.

-- 2. Start and run the engine at low idle.
+- Fill the cooling system with the coolant/antifreeze.
+Refer to this Operation and Maintenance Manual, "Refill Capacities and Recommendations" topic (Maintenance Section) for more information on cooling system specifications. - 2.
+Start and run the engine at low idle.
 Increase the engine rpm to high idle.
-Operate the engine in order to open the engine thermostat.
+Operate the engine to open the engine thermostat.
 This operation will allow any air in the system to be purged.
 Decrease the engine speed to low idle.
-Stop the engine. - 3.
-Maintain the coolant level at the maximum mark that is correct for your application. - 4.
+Stop the engine.

+- 3. Maintain the coolant level at the maximum mark that is correct for your application. - 4.
 Clean the cooling system filler cap.
 Inspect the gasket that is on the cooling system filler cap.
 If the gasket that is on the cooling system filler cap is damaged, discard the old cooling system filler cap and install a new cooling system filler cap.
 If the gasket that is on the cooling system filler cap is not damaged, perform a pressure test.
 If the cooling system filler cap does not retain the correct pressure, install a new cooling system filler cap. - 5.
 Start the engine.
 Inspect the cooling system for leaks and for the correct operating temperature.